 - Expository Hairstyle Change: In the first episode, Lucky's braid comes loose as she rides Spirit for the first time.

-- Only the Chosen May Wield: Lucky is the only one who can ride Spirit.
+- Only the Chosen May Ride: Lucky is the only one who can ride Spirit.

 - Overly Long Name: Her full name is Fortuna Esperanza Navarro Prescott.